gortaina/workout/100DayOfMLCode/Readme.md

 Toughs: I remmember in a interview, I mistaked KNN with K-Means!
 KKKK, I thinked heard "Key Near Neighbors" not K-Means, bad signals on the phone cause this.

-##DDay 3 - NLP course - learning Transformer subject, may be I can get a Optimus Prime! 👾
+##DDy 3 - NLP course - learning Transformer subject, may be I can get a Optimus Prime! 👾

 <image src="./img/0001.jpg">
 Toughs: I think that are advanced, so I'm going back to the basics